Jake1Egelberg/DEAR/README.txt

-1) Download this RNAseqV2 folder onto your hardrive (D:)
+1) Download this RNAseqV2 folder onto your hardrive (D:).
+Rename the folder to include only "RNASeqV2"

 *If you do not have a D: file path, edit the 0INSTALLATION.bat file above in a text editor to the file path availible.

+2) Install R version 4.1.1 into the subfolder "R-4.1.1".
+The resulting file path for R should read "D:/RNASeqV2/R-4.1.1/bin/x64/R.exe".

+*Install R version 4.1.1 here: http://lib.stat.cmu.edu/R/CRAN/

-2) Run the 0INSTALLATION.bat file to install packages and create directories.
+3) Run the 0INSTALLATION.bat file to install packages and create directories.
 This may take some time.

 ------------------------------------------------------------